jimCresswell/e2e-web-test-framework-jvm-demo/README.md

 ## Use

-### As an Application
-`gradlew run` will run the checks and generate a Serenity test report at `target/site/serenity/index.html`.

 ### As Part of the Check Lifecycle Task
 `gradlew check` will run the checks and generate a Serenity test report at `target/site/serenity/index.html`.